turcoaneo/scraper-news/README.md

 ## Notes

-- Requires Python 3.11+ and internet access for model downloads
+- Requires Python 3.11+ and internet access for model downloads.
+Please update .env with your keys.
 - Output files are typically saved in `storage/` or `output/` folders
 - For benchmark tests, all paths are dynamically resolved using `os.path.join()` for cross-platform compatibility
 - When terminal-specific commands are required, ticks are omitted to avoid misleading syntax highlighting